junda-qian/fit-ai/docs/PRESENTATION_STRATEGY.md

 - Business thinking (market analysis, profitability)
 - Communication skills (teaching concepts)
 - Leadership (helping others learn)
+- **Engineering judgment** (knowing when to simplify) ⭐ NEW

+**Two key additions**:

-**One key addition**: Make sure ~20% of your presentation explicitly connects to your company's context.
+1. **Make sure ~20% of your presentation explicitly connects to your company's context**.
 This shows you're not just building cool things in isolation - you're thinking about how to drive company value.

+2. **Feature the orchestrator removal story prominently** ⭐.
+This single lesson will likely be the most memorable part of your presentation because:
+   - Everyone has over-engineered something
+   - It shows maturity and self-awareness
+   - It's a concrete example of good engineering judgment
+   - It's honest and relatable (you made a mistake, then fixed it)
+   - It demonstrates the core principle: solve problems, don't just apply patterns

 **Suggested title**:
 *"Building a Multi-Agent AI SaaS: From Problem to Production in 8 Weeks"*